n123git/yw-cond/README.md

 * IEGO (2011, December)
   * IEGO had a very simplistic cond system, with only 4 used CExpression Functions, (3 used CTYPEs?) and 7 used Operators (including `8F`).
 * Yo-kai Watch 1 (2013, July)
-  * Level5 made alot of changes in this game - which makes sense considering how long they were working on it for; this can be proven by the files in Yo-kai Watch 2 that haven't been touched since 2011!
+  * Level5 made a lot of changes in this game - which makes sense considering how long they were working on it for; this can be proven by the files in Yo-kai Watch 2 that haven't been touched since 2011!
   * Yo-kai Watch 1 for smartphone had over 20 operators, multi-param functions and 118 CExpression functions!
   * Overall this is what truly started the modern cond system.
 * ... future game's have not changed the format much aside from adding/removing CExpression Functions